georgiadisc/delivery-fee-calculator/README.md

 > Wolt Engineering Internship Assignment for Summer 2024

-This is a React & TypeScript application for calculating delivery fees.
-It uses ChakraUI and Material Icons for styling and Jest for testing.
+This is an application for calculating delivery fees built with React & TypeScript.

+It uses Chakra UI and Material Icons for styling and Jest for testing.

 ## 🚀 Features